Sean Lissemore

-Sean Lissemore (born September 11, 1987) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys and San Diego Chargers.
+Sean Lissemore (born September 11, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and San Diego Chargers.
 He was selected by the Cowboys in the seventh round of the 2010 NFL draft.
-He played college football at the College of William & Mary.
+He played college football for the William & Mary Tribe.

 Early life

 Lissemore grew up in Dumont, New Jersey.
 He attended Dumont High School, where he was a three-year starter, both at offensive guard, defensive end and linebacker.

 As a senior, he handled kickoff duties, recorded 120 total tackles, nine sacks and one interception in his senior season.
 For his performance, he was selected to the First-team All-league as a linebacker and All-North Jersey Group 2, was invited to the Governor's Bowl and Bergen All-Star game and earned honorable mention all-county honors.

 He was a four-year letterman and an all-league performer in track & field in the 100 (11.2 seconds) and 200 metres (23 seconds).
 He also competed in the shot put (51 ft or 15.67m) and the discus (140 ft or 42.67 m).
 He was also a three-year letter winner in wrestling, where he was an All-league performer and state medalist in the 215 pound weight class.

 Outside of athletics, he was also a member of Captains for Tomorrows Children and the school's jazz band where he played the saxophone.